- Published on

 3) Front-door criterion

 My third insight from the book was a possibly new method of teasing out causal effects which Pearl et al. called the front-door criterion.
 In the first section of the post, I touched on the backdoor criterion where the variables which satisfy this criterion blocks all backdoor path from the variable of interest to the outcome.
 The front-door criterion considers all variables that are descendants of the variable of interest and mediates between the variable of interest and the outcome.
-More concretely, a set of variables, ZZ, satisfy the front-door criterion if
+More concretely, a set of variables, , satisfy the front-door criterion if

-• ZZ intercepts all paths between XX and YY
+- intercepts all paths between and

 In a way the front-door criterion is quite similar to the instrumental variable method but instead of affecting the outcome only through the variable of interest, it is the only channel which the variable of interest can affect the outcome.
 As Alex Chino notes in his blog post, 'rather than focusing on exogenous variation in treatment selection, this approach exploits exogenous variation in the strength of the treatment.'